SUPPLEMENT TO DEFENDANT’S PREVIOUS

 their natural unreliability.

-dog in this case, the court should consider rejecting the use of drug dogs
+drug dog in this case, the court should consider rejecting the use of drug

-in all cases.
-The use of drug dogs in Court is based on a fiction.
+dogs in all cases.
+The use of drug dogs in Court is based on

-It is based on the fiction that the dog is trying to “tell” the handler that
+a fiction.
+It is based on the fiction that the dog is trying to “tell” the

-and urinate on every bush and pole repeatedly, that go berserk around a female
+sniff and urinate on every bush and pole repeatedly, that go berserk around

 The many problems in training drug dogs suggest a very